La Ratte Potatoes

 Inventory, lb : 0

-La Ratte potatoes are typically available year-round with a peak season in the spring and summer months.
+La Ratte potatoes are typically available year-round, with peak season in the spring and summer.

-An old fashioned variety potato in France, the La Ratte, never experienced widespread commercial success though in recent years has gleaned some culinary esteem because of its use as a choice potato by high-end chefs of France.
+The La Ratte potato never experienced widespread commercial success until it became a choice potato by high-end chefs of France.
 Chef Joel Robuchon is known to use them to make his signature puree, and Chef Christian Constant of the Hotel de Crillon serves them mashed roughly.
-Their popularity is not limited to France, Chef Charlie Trotter of Chicago’s Charlie Trotter, Chef Terrence Brennan of Picholine, and Chef and owner Fernando Maschi of Il Mulino in New York are all said to be fans of the La Ratte as well.
+Their popularity is not limited to France, as Chef Charlie Trotter of Chicago’s Charlie Trotter, Chef Terrence Brennan of Picholine, and Chef and owner Fernando Maschi of Il Mulino in New York are all said to be fans of the La Ratte as well.

-According to the European Cultivated Potato Database, the La Ratte potato is considered to be native to both Denmark and France and was first cultivated in the 19th Century.
+According to the European Cultivated Potato Database, the La Ratte potato is considered to be native to both Denmark and France and was first cultivated in the 19th century.
 By 1934, however, the La Ratte nearly disappeared from the potato market as a result of degeneration of the seed.
-It is believed that around 1965 the La Ratte was found growing in France then slowly the seed was improved and La Ratte was reintroduced to the French potato growing circuit.
-Since its return to the market it has been highly regarded in France, and in the United States La Ratte has achieved a niche farmers market following since its arrival in 1990.
-One of the first growers to popularize the La Ratte potato in the United States is owed to 5th generation potato and onion farmer James Huston who read of a French farmer Jean-Pierre Clot who was selling his La Ratte potatoes grown in Marne-la-Vallee to the high-end chefs of Paris.
+In 1965 the La Ratte potato was reintroduced, and since its return to the market, the La Ratte has achieved a niche following.
+One of the first growers to popularize the La Ratte potato in the United States was potato and onion farmer James Huston in Oregon.
+He read of a French farmer named Jean-Pierre Clot who was selling his La Ratte potatoes to the high-end chefs of Paris.
 Mr. Huston ordered plants from Mr. Clot and had them sent to the United States Agriculture Department laboratory for breeding to create a commercially viable version of the La Ratte.
-Mr. Huston also sent Mr. Clot soil samples from various potato growing regions in the United States and together they decided Oregon would provide the most ideal soil and growing conditions for the La Ratte.
-Once planted the La Ratte is typically ready for harvest within 120 days of planting when the above ground greens have turned brown and begun to wither away.
-The delicate La Ratte are often harvested by hand to prevent damage to their thin skins.
+Today the La Ratte potato can be found at specialty markets in North America and Europe.

-Someone spotted La Ratte Potatoes using the Specialty Produce app for iPhone and Android.
+Someone shared La Ratte Potatoes using the Specialty Produce app for iPhone and Android.